 One area where this film does trump the first is scope.
 The film feels much more ambitious than before with high-tech sets, amusing action sequences and a more recognisable cast.
 Kaluuya gives us a glimpse of the star he was destined to become while Anderson and Pike provide us with the sort of sexy starlets this type of production demands.
 But never forget that this is Atkinson's show and he performs with the same rubber-faced slapstick as he always has, making English feel like a cross between 007 and Peter Sellers' Inspector Clouseau.
 There's plenty to enjoy here if you are prepared to switch your brain off.

 - "Royce", English's own Rolls Royce Phantom Coupe, was developed specifically for the film and with Atkinson's own input.
 Being a notorious petrol-head, he asked BMW to put their 9.0 ltr V16 engine (an experimental design BMW were working on) into the Phantom Coupe.
 With only a handful of these engines in the world, the car is therefore unique.
 Her voice was provided by TV presenter Mariella Frostrup.

 - The girl who English steals a motorcycle helmet from during the wheelchair chase is played by Lily Atkinson, Rowan's daughter.
 She also has a cameo in Rowan Atkinson's previous movie Mr Bean's Holiday.

 - Coincidentally, Atkinson and Pike both made their feature film debuts in Bond movies.
-Atkinson first appeared on the big screen in Never Say Never Again while Pike made her debut in Die Another Day.
+Atkinson first appeared on the big screen in the unofficial Bond film Never Say Never Again while Pike made her debut in Die Another Day.